 Transferring trademark ownership in India refers to the process of transferring the legal rights and responsibilities associated with a trademark from one party to another.
 This can include transferring ownership of the trademark registration as well as the rights to use the trademark.

-The transfer of trademark ownership can occur for a variety of reasons, such as a sale of a business, a merger or acquisition, or a change in the ownership structure of a company.
-In India, the process of transferring trademark ownership is governed by the Trade Marks Act, of 1999 and the Trade Marks Rules, of 2017.
+The transfer of trademark ownership can occur for various reasons, such as the sale of a business, a merger or acquisition, or a change in the company’s ownership structure.
+In India, the process of transferring trademark ownership is governed by the Trade Marks Act of 1999 and the Trade Marks Rules of 2017.

 There are two main types of trademark transfer (assignment):